-Kalinga Institute of Industrial Technology Entrance Examination 2020 (KIITEE 2020) is the All India Entrance Examination conducted by KIIT University, Bhubaneswar.
+Kalinga Institute of Industrial Technology Entrance Examination 2021 (KIITEE 2021) is the all India entrance examination conducted by KIIT University, Bhubaneswar.
 The exam is a gateway to get admission into various UG & PG engineering and law courses which are conducted once in a year. it is a university-level exam.
 KIIT University offered various courses like B.Tech., M.Tech., B.Arch., B.Sc., BCA, LLB, LLM, M.Sc., Mass Communication, MCA, MBA, Ph.D., etc

-The result of KIITEE declared on the 5th of August in 2020. the results will be available online. candidates can download this by using their login credentials. the result will come on the basis of the performance of the candidates in the exam. it will become a rank card. according to that rank, the counselling process, as well as the seat allocation, will be declared.
+The result of KIITEE declared on the 28th June 2021.
+The results will be available online.
+Candidates can download this by using their login credentials.
+The result will come on the basis of the performance of the candidates in the exam.
+It will become a rank card. according to that rank, the counselling process, as well as the seat allocation, will be declared.

 Steps to download results: